 Below are the four factors that decide wins and losses in basketball — shooting (efg), rebounding (offensive rebounds), ball handling (turnovers), fouling (free throws made).

 I’ve simplified them a bit.
-While the factors are usually presented as percentages, that’s more useful over a full season.
-In a single game, the raw numbers in each category bring more clarity.
+While the factors are usually presented as percentages, I find the raw numbers more useful when analyzing a single game.

 Below are a few performance metrics, including the Player Production Average (PPA) Game Score (very similar to the one I used to call Scoreboard Impact Rating).
 PPA is my overall production metric, which credits players for things they do that help a team win (scoring, rebounding, playmaking, defending) and dings them for things that hurt (missed shots, turnovers, bad defense, fouls).

 Game Score (GmSC) converts individual production into points on the scoreboard.
 The scale is the same as points and reflects each player’s total contributions for the game.
 The lowest possible GmSC is zero.

 PPA is a per possession metric designed for larger data sets.
 In small sample sizes, the numbers can get weird.
 But some readers prefer it, so I’m including PPA scores as well.
 Reminder: in PPA, 100 is average, higher is better and replacement level is 45.
 For a single game, replacement level isn’t much use, and I reiterate the caution about small samples producing weird results.

 POSS is the number of possessions each player was on the floor in this game.